BY DINA SZEINBLUM

 In 2005, she was a fellow of The Rockefeller Foundation Bellagio Center Residency Program, and since 2010 has been a jury member of the program.

 “Abstraction is like connecting inwards.
 For me, painting happens with your eyes shut.
-It is not a representation of the world, it is a representation of ideas.”
+It is not a representation of the world; it is a representation of ideas.”

-Graciela Hasper has exhibited widely including several major exhibitions.
+Graciela Hasper has exhibited widely including several significant exhibitions.
 In 1993, Hasper participated in an exhibition curated by Jorge Gumier Maier, Nicolás Guagnini, and Pablo Siquier, held at the Centro Cultural Rojas Buenos Aires.
 Titled Crimen y Ornamento [Crime and Ornament], it was one of the first exhibitions acknowledging a link to the young generation emerging in Argentina in the 90’s– only a few years after the end of the military dictatorship– with the MADI abstraction, an international abstract art movement initiated in Buenos Aires in 1946.
 The artists’ group became known as the Rojas Group and the exhibition subsequently, was shown in New York City, curated by Carlos Basualdo.
 Even though Hasper grew up with the military regime, her art does not relate to it through documentation or denunciation.
 Her art is just about abstraction.
-About this, she says, “In Argentina, abstraction was repressed because it did not ‘explain’ national values.
+About this, she says, “In Argentina, abstraction was mainly repressed because it did not ‘explain’ national values.
 It had no value.
-So I adopted something that had no value and tried to make it valuable, an act of resistance.“
+So I adopted something that had no cost and tried to make it valuable, an act of resistance.“

-20 years later in 2013, the Museum of Modern Art of Buenos Aires in the San Telmo neighborhood was presenting her exhibition The Grammar of Color with around 60 paintings covering two decades of her enduring trajectory, a landmark in her successful career.
+Twenty years later in 2013, the Museum of Modern Art of Buenos Aires in the San Telmo neighborhood was presenting her exhibition The Grammar of Color with around 60 paintings covering two decades of her enduring trajectory, a landmark in her successful career.

 Key to her work, for Graciela Hasper there is no up or down in her paintings, and each piece can be seen from any side.
-“Hasper’s paintings have four sides on the back so that if owners decide to place the work as they wish, they can nd their own north,” explains the director of the museum, Victoria Noorthoorn.
+“Hasper’s paintings have four sides on the back so that if owners decide to place the work as they wish, they can find their north,” explains the director of the museum, Victoria Noorthoorn.

 LEFT IMAGE: Installation at Museo de Arte Moderno de Buenos Aires.
 Untitled, 2013